 Before diving into the different acoustic guitar types, let's address a basic question.
 What is an acoustic guitar?

 The acoustic guitar is a stringed instrument played by plucking or strumming.
-The plucked strings resonate with the hollow body to produce a clear and percussive sound.
+The plucked guitar strings resonate with the hollow body to produce a clear and percussive sound.
 This sound continues to be a staple in many recordings and live performances.

 Acoustic Guitar Guides